 Keep in mind – it’s critical to keep your prospective buyer engaged with content in your marketing funnel that answers as many of his questions as possible.
 By doing so, you keep him from needing to go outside of your funnel for further research and information.
 Education is a powerful tool, and video is a powerful medium to educate with.
 That’s not to say that Frodo won’t look elsewhere for reviews and other options, but the more ammunition you give him in your favor, the more he’ll have to stack against less-equipped competitors.

-BONUS TIP: A fun video to provide Frodo with in this phase is a day in the life video.
-Day in the Life videos show how your company or a customer operates on the day to day, and can help the buyer to visualize themselves using your product, or endear them to your company to help build credibility for your brand.
+Pro Tip: A fun video to provide Frodo with in this phase is a day in the life video.
+Day in the life videos show how your company or a customer operates on the day to day, and can help the buyer to visualize themselves using your product, or endear them to your company to help build credibility for your brand.